-Before implementing a in-tree backend, have a look on PEP 508.
-Most of the times, dependencies with environment markers are enough to differentiate operating systems and platforms.
+Before implementing an in-tree backend, have a look at PEP 508.
+Most of the time, dependencies with environment markers are enough to differentiate operating systems and platforms.

-If you add the following configuration to your
+If you put the following configuration in your

-then you should be able to implement a thin wrapper around
+then you can implement a thin wrapper around

 _custom_build/backend.py file, as shown in the following example: